 14 Nov Mayor Megan Barry & MDHA Join LDG Development for the Opening of The Paddock at Grandview

-Mayor Megan Barry and other city officials joined representatives from MDHA and LDG Development to celebrat the opening of The Paddock at Grandview – the area’s newest affordable housing community that is located within minutes of downtown Nashville.
+Mayor Megan Barry and other city officials joined representatives from MDHA and LDG Development on Nov.
+14, 2017 to celebrate the opening of The Paddock at Grandview – the area’s newest affordable housing community that is located within minutes of downtown Nashville.
 Construction on this 240-unit development began in June 2016 and the property welcomed its first wave of residents in September.